-The influence of surface roughness on the level statistics has been discussed in Refs.
-[25-28] and more recently in a 2D model [29].
-In the present work we concentrate on its effect on level density and shell structure.
-Similar effects have been recently studied in Refs.
-[30,31] and [32].
+The influence of surface roughness on the level statistics was discussed in Refs.
+25-28 and more recently in a twodimensional model.29 In the present work we concentrate on its effect on level density and shell structure.
+Similar effects were recently studied in Refs.
+30, 31 and 32.
 The spirit of the present section is very similar to the one of Ref.
-[32] which presents numerical results in a corrugated mean field.
-However the qualitative conclusions are different: in Ref.
-[32] corrugation is seen to imply a shift in the supershell structure.
-This effect - not seen in the present study - seems to be due to the fact that, in a finite depth potential such as the one used in [32], roughness leads to an effective mean-field where the phase difference between the orbits is modified.
+32, which presents numerical results in a corrugated mean field.
+However, the qualitative conclusions are different: in Ref.
+32, corrugation is seen to imply a shift in the supershell structure.
+This effect-not seen in the present study-seems to be due to the fact that, in a finite depth potential such as the one used in Ref.
+32, roughness leads to an effective mean field where the phase difference between the orbits is modified.
 In any case, for the small roughnesses we are using here, the shift in the shell structure found in Ref.
-[32] is small.
+32 is small.
 In Ref.
-[30] the disorder is modelized by the addition of a random Hamiltonian to the mean field and the results are comparable to the one presented below.
-The approach has been further extended in Ref.
-[31] where the effects of disorder on energetics of lithium, sodium and potassium clusters where taken into account in a liquid drop plus shell-correction model.
-Here the Hamiltonian for the deformation is only of liquid drop type; however we do take into account the thermally activated oscillations for the Hamiltonian we consider (see the discussion in Sec.
-4).
+30, the disorder is modeled by the addition of a random Hamiltonian to the mean field, and the results are comparable to the one presented below.
+The approach was further extended in Ref.
+31, where the effects of disorder on energetics of lithium, sodium, and potassium clusters were taken into account in a liquid drop plus shell-correction model.
+Here the Hamiltonian for the deformation is only of liquid drop type; however, we do take into account the thermally activated oscillations for the Hamiltonian we consider (see the discussion in Sec.
+IV).

-In the present work the N electrons are considered to be moving independently in an infinite potential well (a billiard) having a shape approximatively spherical (as given by (1)).
+In the present work the N electrons are considered to move independently in an infinite potential well (a billiard) having a shape that is approximately spherical [as given by Eq.
+(1)].
 Hence we can consider that the actual shape is obtained by a random deviation from a perfect sphere, with Gaussian fluctuations of standard deviation Δ determined above.
 The choice of Gaussian fluctuations reflects the fact that the distribution of each $A{\lambda\mu}$ is Gaussian (according to classical mechanics).
-Then invoking the central limit theorem it can reasonably be considered that the shape fluctuations are of Gaussian type.
-We consider an ensemble of clusters (such as one would expect in a molecular beam) and we will present results averaged over this ensemble.
-The radius R of the average sphere scales with N so that the mean electronic density is kept constant and equal to its bulk value : $R = r_S N^{1/3}$.
+Then, invoking the central limit theorem, it can reasonably be considered that the shape fluctuations are of Gaussian type.
+We consider an ensemble of clusters (such as one would expect in a molecular beam), and we will present results averaged over this ensemble.
+The radius R of the average sphere scales with N, so that the mean electronic density is kept constant and equal to its bulk value: $R = r{S} N^{1/3}$.

 The level density in a rough billiard with small size surface irregularities was studied in Ref.
-[16] and a semiclassical trace formula averaged over surface disorder was derived.
-The important feature of the level density is the gradual disappearance of shell effects with increasing energy: near the Fermi level the electronic wavelength is of order of the typical size of the surface defects and the induced shift of the eigenlevels leads after averaging to a structureless level density.
-The bottom of the spectrum is not affected because low lying state have a wavelength much larger than the surface perturbations (accordingly, the effect on level statistics is different at the bottom of the spectrum and near the Fermi energy [27]).
+16, and a semiclassical trace formula averaged over surface disorder was derived.
+The important feature of the level density is the gradual disappearance of shell effects with increasing energy: near the Fermi level the electronic wavelength is of the order of the typical size of the surface defects, and, after averaging, the induced shift of the eigenlevels leads to a structureless level density.
+The bottom of the spectrum is not affected, because low-lying states have a wavelength much larger than the surface perturbations (accordingly, the effect on level statistics is different at the bottom of the spectrum and near the Fermi energy27).

-It is shown in Ref.
-[16] that the oscillatory part of the electronic energy $E{\rm shell}$ (the so-called shell energy) can be expressed on average as a sum over classical periodic orbits in a perfect sphere:
+It was shown in Ref.
+16 that the oscillatory part of the electronic energy E{shell} (the so-called shell energy) can be expressed on average as a sum over classical periodic orbits in a perfect sphere: